 GCIE plans to build a deep-water port on the Leased Land (the "Port").
-GCIE believes that the Leased Land is the most strategic for a deep-water port facility servicing the oil and gas, general cargo and agricultural industries in Guyana and that the Port will benefit from its proximity to the oil and gas industry in Guyana and Suriname.
-The Port, which is located adjacent to Crab Island on the Eastern Bank of the Berbice River, is 4.8 km from the Atlantic Ocean.
+GCIE believes that the Leased Land is strategically located for a deep-water port facility, serving the oil and gas, general cargo and agricultural industries in Guyana.
+The Port is expected to benefit from its proximity to the oil and gas industry in both Guyana and Suriname.
+The Port is located adjacent to Crab Island on the eastern bank of the Berbice River, approximately 4.8 km from the Atlantic Ocean.

-GCIE expects that the Port will significantly boost local content engagement in the oil and gas sector and add enhanced logistics capacity for import and export, including expandable capacity to accommodate the possibility of increased product flow to and from the northern states of Brazil.
-Due to its location close to Suriname, the Port's oil and gas support functions will also help to serve the rapidly growing offshore exploration and development activities in that country's oil and gas sector.
-The Port is expected to add significant capacity to the agricultural sector, supporting rice, sugar, agro-processing and agricultural materials.
+GCIE expects that the Port will significantly enhance local content engagement in the oil and gas sector and strengthen logistics capacity for import and export activities.
+The facility is designed with expandable capacity, allowing for potential increases in product flow to and from the northern states of Brazil.
+Given its proximity to Suriname, the Port's oil and gas support functions will also serve the rapidly growing offshore exploration and development activities in that country's oil and gas sector.
+Additionally, the Port is expected to provide substantial benefits to the agricultural sector, supporting rice, sugar, agro-processing and agricultural materials.

 GCIE has performed various developmental works on the site, including the installation of vertical drains and geotechnical treatment of the quayside land.
-Riverside construction is completed on approximately 500 m of rip rap flood protection, a 10 acre quayside laydown yard built to a five tons per square metre load bearing capacity, an access bridge to the main Corentyne highway and 2.6 km access road, both built to American Association of State Highway and Transportation Officials ("ASSHTO") standards, concrete drains and driveways for residents along the roadway and extension of municipal water and power to the port site.
+Riverside construction has been completed on approximately 500 metres of rip rap flood protection, along with a 10-acre quayside laydown yard built to a five-ton per square metre load bearing-capacity.
+Aditionally, GCIE has constructed an access bridge connecting the main Corentyne highway and a 2.6 km access road, both built to American Association of State Highway and Transportation Officials ("ASSHTO") standards.
+Other completed infrastructure improvements include the installation of concrete drains and driveways for residents along the roadway, as well as the extension of municipal water and power to the port site.
+Work on the 50 x 12 metres access trestle, which extends from the quayside yard westward into the Berbice river, was completed without any HSE-related incidents.

 Requests for proposals were advertised for the wharf platform and access trestle, capital dredging program, design and construction of all gates, buildings, firefighting and first aid structures and covered storage areas.
-Evaluations of submitted proposals for the capital dredging and construction of the wharf platform and access trestle were completed and a Local Contractor, Gaico Construction and General Services, awarded.
-The successful bid incorporates an update to the design of the wharf and trestle to realize cost efficiencies.